-I am a member of the Orr Fellowship, which aims to develop Indiana's next generation of business leaders and entrepreneurs.
+I was a member of the Orr Fellowship, which aims to develop Indiana's next generation of business leaders and entrepreneurs.
 About 25 graduates of all different Indiana universities get selected per year to be placed at high-growth start-ups in Indianapolis to see the inner workings of a startup and what it takes to be an entrepreneur.
-I have been placed at Courseload, which is a digital textbook platform.
-Courseload has only been around since 2009, but it is expanding rapidly.
+I was placed at Courseload, which is a digital textbook platform.
 There is also a curriculum component of the Fellowship, aimed at understanding and giving back to one's community, namely Indianapolis.

 2) How do issues of ethics and values enter into your professional role?

 I encounter issues of ethics and values daily as I continue to figure out my interests and passions in my adult life.
 I was deeply entrenched in the arts at DePauw, majoring in music and business, so my first few months of my professional life involved discovering a way to nourish my musical side while I was working as a services manager at Courseload.
 I found a great balance between work and service, finding two service organizations in Indianapolis to express my musical side, and discovering my passion for working with people through training and service offerings given to me at Courseload.

 At my current job, I struggle daily with not doing "enough".
 It can be dull at times, and I often feel that I'm not doing something that is impactful enough for others.
 I wonder if I should be in a position that more directly and influences the community around me.
 I think that will always be a struggle for me, but a large goal has been trying to find my "north star" and always chase after that.
 I feel I am in a place where I AM impactful so long as I see the forest for the trees, and if there are times when I don't feel as connected to community, I try to find other avenues or opportunities to give back.